ullbergm/startpunkt/README.md

 <table><tr><td>

-Startpage is a clean startpage designed to display links to all your self-hosted resources in your kubernetes cluster.
+Startpunkt is a clean startpunkt designed to display links to all your self-hosted resources in your kubernetes cluster.
 It automatically detects running services in the cluster and adds them to the start page, while offering customization using labels and CRDs.

 <details>
 <summary>Screenshots</summary>